gheenc/Computational-Methods/final_project/README.md

 Ultimately, I thought this data and question was interesting following research I conducted to answer the final question in our problem set #2 about why one cannot/should not use technology to fix every problem.
 I found an article from the Government Accountability Office that said rural counties were seeing their healthcare centers close at a higher rate than metro counties, leading to rural populations who are already typically older and have more chronic disease to travel further for healthcare [3].
 I wanted to see if we could see this same trend in the publically available datasets.

+All raw data is available either as an Excel that was too large for GitHub so is available upon request or in the paraquet or pickle version in GitHub.
 **Explain how you acquired it (e.g. via an API, file download, etc).**
 I acquired my data via a file download.
 On the SDOH website (https://www.ahrq.gov/sdoh/data-analytics/sdoh-data.html), they offer a direct file download of a xlsx file for every year at each level (county, zip, census tract) that is offered, making it easy to access the whole dataset.
 Because it is so large, it does create a big datafile for use.I downloaded all the raw data from 2013-2020 and then only called in the columns I was initially interested in.
 When calling in the data like this to my Flask, it was extremely slow even as a pickled file, so I made the file a paraquet.
 I also have it load only one time at the top of my server so it is not continually having to reload.